Stoliooo/cybersecurity-portfolio/labs/defensive-security-intro.md

 The aim is to reduce damage and recover in the shortest time possible.
 Ideally, you would develop a plan that is ready for incident response.
 The process is:
 (Preparation, Detection and Analysis, Containment, Eradication and Recovery, and Post-Incident Activity)

-5. Malware analysis aims to learn about such malicious programs using various means - Static analysis inspects the program without running it, Dynamic analysis is done by running it.
+5. Malware analysis aims to learn about such malicious programs using various means - Static analysis inspects the program without running it, and dynamic analysis is done by running it.

 6. There are many open-source databases out there, like AbuseIPDB, and Cisco Talos Intelligence,